 What will the impact on journey times be?

 Impacts on general traffic journey times are expected to be limited.
-Traffic flow was a consideration in the selection of the current proposal.
-Traffic modelling showed that it operated the best of all the design options that were shortlisted.
+Traffic flow was a consideration in the selection of the preferred option.
+Traffic modelling showed that the preferred option performed the best of all the design options that were shortlisted.
 Bus journey times are shown to improve due to new bus priority lanes.

 Will the taxi rank remain?

 Potentially some of the parking spaces could be allocated for use by taxis as is the case at the moment, subject to an assessment of need.
 This will be determined at the detailed design stage and all changes to parking and loading restrictions will be subject to a separate public consultation.